garethltm/obsibrain/sc900/Hybrid identities.md

-Because organizations are moving workload to the cloud, but many still use a mix of on-premise and cloud applications.
+Because organizations are moving workload to the cloud, but many still use a mix of on-premise and cloud applications. $\rightarrow$ users need easy access to applications regardless of where they are hosted